firebuild/firebuild/README.md

 ## Installation

-For Ubuntu earlier than 21.04 (xxhash earlier than 0.8.0):

-    sudo apt-add-repository ppa:rbalint/xxhash

-For Ubuntu earlier than 21.04 (Valgrind earlier than 3.17.0):
+For Ubuntu earlier than 21.04 (xxhash earlier than 0.8.0 or Valgrind earlier than 3.17.0):

-    sudo apt-add-repository ppa:rbalint/valgrind
+    sudo apt-add-repository ppa:firebuild/build-deps

 Install the build dependencies:

     sudo apt update